Stafford, Lions handle Packers 30-17

 Hundley didn’t surpass 100 passing yards until a 46-yard catch and run by Randall Cobb about four minutes into the fourth quarter.
 Hundley’s 1-yard sneak pulled Green Bay within 20-10 with 9:52 remaining.

-Detroit immediately answered with a perfectly timed screen to running back Theo Riddick against a Packers blitz, turning into a gain of 63 yards.
-One play later, Stafford threw his second touchdown pass of the night to Jones to make it 27-10.
+Detroit immediately answered with a perfectly timed screen to running back Theo Riddick against a Packers blitz, resulting in a gain of 63 yards.
+One play later, Stafford threw his second touchdown pass of the night to Jones, an 11-yard connection that made it 27-10.

 At that point, the 77,575 fans in attendance fled for the exits.

+“Those guys on the outside were doing a great job of winning,” he said.
+“I was just trying to get it to the open guy.
+All sorts of guys were winning.
+And when we can spread people out and use a bunch of weapons like we did tonight, we are at our best.”

-NOTES: Detroit’s Matthew Stafford is the fourth quarterback younger than 30 to throw his 200th touchdown passes. ...
+NOTES: Detroit’s Matthew Stafford is the fourth quarterback younger than 30 to throw 200 touchdown passes. ...
 For the second consecutive week, Detroit LT Greg Robinson was inactive.
 Brian Mihalik got the start.
 Mihalik exited with an undisclosed injury in the second quarter and was replaced by Emmett Cleary.
 With starter Taylor Decker on the physically unable to perform list, Cleary was the Lions’ fourth-stringer at the position. ...
+Mihalik returned and caught Stafford’s final pass of the night, a loss of 4 yards on a deflection. ...
 WR Marvin Jones, who caught six passes for 205 yards and two touchdowns in last year’s game at Lambeau Field, has four touchdowns in four career games vs. Green Bay. ...
 The Packers had their No. 1 offensive line together for the second time all season, but RT Bryan Bulaga sustained an injured right knee in the fourth quarter. ...
 Green Bay QB Brett Hundley has thrown one touchdown pass in three games.